WA6HXG/MMDVM-Nextion-Screen-Layouts/README.md

 # MMDVM-Nextion-Screen-Layouts

-Here you will find a collection of screen layouts I have put together for Nextion Screens.
+Here you will find a collection of screen layouts I have put together for Nextion Screens as well as information on how to acquire, connect, set up and get operating.
-Both Duplex and Simplex Hot Spot layouts are available.
+Layouts for both Duplex and Simplex Hot Spot are available.
 In the main github page for this repository you will find a file called "Instructions.md".
 The "instructions.md" file has instructions on how to connect Nextion displays, do basic text box editing to HMI files as well as how to get the HMI files compiled  to TFT and sent to the Nextion screen, (basically all you need to know to get your screen going).